 - Infrastructure setup: EKS cluster, RDS Postgres instance, and TLS certificate

-- Deploy Opal admin console: deployed on the EKS cluster and used to configure your Opal deployment and manage updates
+- Deploy Opal admin console: Deployed on the EKS cluster and used to configure your Opal deployment and manage updates

-- Configure and deploy Opal: deployed on the EKS cluster.
+- Configure and deploy Opal: Deployed on the EKS cluster

-1. Infrastructure Setup
+1. Infrastructure setup

-Recommended: Using Terraform
+Recommended: Use Terraform

-Terraform is the easiest way to setup the required infrastructure for Opal Self-Host.
+Terraform is the easiest way to setup the required infrastructure for Opal Self-Host.- Clone the GitHub repo of Terraform files linked above.

-- If desired, adjust
+If desired, adjust

-- Apply the Terraform config as follows.
+Apply the Terraform config as follows.
 This will initialize an EKS cluster and RDS instance, along with the necessary IAM roles and VPC.
 Please note that this step may take 20+ minutes.

 Alternative: Manual setup